 Should AI Be Used to Provide Feedback on Student Essays?

 In today’s world, technology is getting better and more involved in education.
-One question that comes up a lot is whether AI (artificial intelligence) should be used to give feedback on student essays.
+A prevalent question in education today is whether artificial intelligence (AI) should be utilized to provide feedback on student essays.
 I believe the answer is yes.
 AI can help students improve faster, give more consistent feedback, and reduce the workload on teachers.

-First of all, AI can help students get feedback way faster than a teacher can.
+Firstly, AI can assist students in receiving feedback significantly faster than traditional methods employed by teachers.
 Sometimes when I hand in an essay, it takes a week or more to get it back.
 By then, I’ve already forgotten what I was even thinking when I wrote it.
-If AI could give feedback instantly, I could fix my mistakes right away and learn while it’s still fresh in my mind.
+If AI were capable of providing instant feedback, students could rectify their mistakes immediately and learn while the material is still fresh in their minds.
 This would help me get better at writing more quickly, especially if I’m working on a rough draft and want to improve before handing it in.

 Another reason is that AI is consistent and fair.
 Teachers are human (obviously), so their mood, how busy they are, or even what time of day it is can affect how they grade.
 One teacher might think my essay is a B, while another might give it a C+ or even an A-.
-AI doesn’t have moods or get tired.
+Unlike humans, AI does not experience moods or fatigue.
 It can use the same rules every time, which means all students get the same kind of feedback.
 That makes things more fair, especially when grades are important for college and stuff.

 Also, AI can help teachers save time.
 Teachers have a lot of students and a ton of essays to read, especially in high school.
 If AI can help with the first round of feedback, teachers could spend more time focusing on the things AI isn’t great at—like creativity, deeper analysis, or personal voice.
-It could also mean teachers are less stressed and more available to help students one-on-one.
+Additionally, this could lead to teachers experiencing reduced stress levels and increased availability for one-on-one student assistance.
 That would be a win for everybody.

 Some people say AI feedback isn’t perfect, and they’re right.
 Sometimes it might not understand sarcasm or a super creative style.
-But that doesn’t mean we shouldn’t use it.
+However, this does not imply that AI should not be utilized.
 It just means we should use it alongside teachers, not instead of them.
 AI can do the basic stuff—like checking grammar, organization, and structure—while teachers focus on the more complex parts of writing.
 That way, students get the best of both worlds.

 In conclusion, AI should be used to provide feedback on student essays because it gives quick responses, is more consistent, and helps reduce the pressure on teachers.
 It’s not perfect, but it can still be a super useful tool.
-If used the right way, AI could help students like me turn those B essays into A’s, and that’s something I think most people would be on board with.
+If implemented effectively, AI has the potential to assist students in transforming their B essays into A essays, a concept that many individuals would likely support.